Daniel-EST/interactive-doodle-recognition/README.md

 ![](./docs/screenshot.png)

-This work is a attempt to train a Deep Neural Network to classify doodles from the Google's QuickDraw database.
+This work is a attempt to train a Deep Neural Network to classify doodles from the Google's QuickDraw database as the user interacts with the application.
-This project will be presented as a final work at my Master Degree Deep Learning subject.

 ### Available predictions
 - Angel;